Getting started with MiRoCloud¶

 To help you start, let's look in more detail at a couple of built-in code examples.
 Click on the "burger" menu in the top right corner of the canvas to get a list of pre-installed programs.

-Example 1.
-Fibonacci numbers¶
+Built-in program: Fibonacci numbers¶

 This is the simplest program to showcase the capabilities of MiRoCode as a programming tool.
 When you click on Play on the simulator panel, this program simply prints out a sequence of Fibonacci numbers in the terminal below.